-- (a) Eight teams will qualify for the Varsity Championship Tournament.
+- (a) The top-eight teams will participate in the year-end tournament.
 Each division champion will be seeded 1st through 3rd based on points earned during the regular season.
-The next five teams, regardless of division alignment, will be seeded 4th through 8th based on points earned during the regular season. - (b) First-round pairings will be: 1st vs 8th, 2nd vs 7th, 3rd vs 6th, and 4th vs 5th - (c) There will be no Sunday morning seventh-place game.
-Teams losing game 5 and 6 will be done.
+The next five teams, regardless of division alignment, will be seeded 4th through 8th based on points earned during the regular season. - (b) There will be no Sunday morning seventh-place game.
+Teams losing game 5 and 6 will be done. - (c) Pairings for first round games are based on final regular-season standings.